1st Air Fleet: Pearl Harbor

 The Kidō Butai (also known as the Carrier Striking Task Force) set sail from Hitokappu Bay, Japan under Vice Admiral Chūichi Nagumo on 26 November 1941, arriving in Hawaiian waters on Sunday, 7 December 1941 Hawaiian time.
 At around 8am, the first wave began its attack on the US Pacific Fleet based at Pearl Harbor and on outlying airfields.
-By the end of the day, 21 American ships were either sunk or crippled, 188 aircraft were destroyed, and almost 2,500 Americans were killed.
+By the end of the day, 21 American ships were either sunk or crippled, 188 aircraft were destroyed, and 2,403 Americans were killed.
 Japan was now formally at war with the United States.

 For the attack on Pearl Harbor, this fleet had a strength of 103 level bombers, 128 dive bombers, 40 torpedo bombers, 88 fighter planes, plus 91 planes for a total of 441 planes.

 Bombing of Darwin

 The Bombing of Darwin on 19 February 1942 was the largest single attack ever mounted by a foreign power on Australia.
 On that day, 242 Japanese aircraft, in two separate raids, attacked the town, ships in Darwin's harbour and the town's two airfields in an attempt to prevent the Allies from using them as bases to contest the invasion of Timor and Java.
 The town was only lightly defended and the Japanese inflicted heavy losses upon the Allied forces at little cost to themselves.
 The urban areas of Darwin also suffered some damage from the raids and there were a number of civilian casualties.